 Step 3: Learn About the Appeal Process

 - Check your plan's web site or call customer service.
-You'll need detailed instructions on how to file an appeal and specific forms.
+You'll need detailed instructions on how to file an appeal and how to complete specific forms.

 - Be sure to ask if there is a deadline for filing an appeal.

-If you're filing an appeal, let your doctor or the hospital know -- that way, they won't keep sending you bills.
-Ask that they hold off until you hear back from your insurance company.
+If you're filing an appeal, let your doctor or the hospital know.
+Ask that they hold off on sending you bills until you hear back from your insurance company.
 Also, make sure that they won't turn your account over to a collections agency.